 Short Circuit is your concise (and sometimes irreverent) source for important and interesting cases and legal stories you might otherwise have missed.
 Launched by the Institute for Justice (IJ) in 2015, Short Circuit started off as a short weekly newsletter rounding up the most interesting developments in the federal circuit courts of appeal.
-Today, Short Circuit includes more than just our popular weekly newsletter: we host a bi-weekly Short Circuit podcast, we regularly tweet out entertaining summaries of historic court cases, and we’re launching a new, longform podcast series.
+Today, Short Circuit includes more than just our popular weekly newsletter: we host a bi-weekly Short Circuit podcast, we regularly tweet out entertaining summaries of historic court cases, as well as state constitutional history, and we produce a new, longform podcast series.
 Learn more about each of these below, and see what others are saying about Short Circuit.

 Newsletter: Each week, IJ scours the federal court dockets for the most interesting and important appeals court opinions addressing individual liberty.
 Every Friday afternoon, we share short, easy-to-understand descriptions of the most interesting federal appellate cases in our newsletter.